 Many economists and business analysts have long reported evidence showing that diverse teams perform better, inclusive companies hire better talent, have more engaged employees and retain workers better than companies that do not focus on diversity and inclusion.
-Despite this, women remain widely underrepresented in IT roles.

 We spent some time defining diversity and inclusivity and what it would bring to their platform.
 We used persona-boards to help us “see” who we wanted to attract and cater to their needs.
 Along the way, TechExeter uncovered very many reasons for the lack of diversity at their events, including things like events being scheduled at times when childcare was not available, that people thought the events were only for those who were already highly skilled professionals, that when women turned up they did not see many other women there, and that the presentations were often not friendly to those with, for example, dyslexia.